USS Sylph (PY-5): Service history

 Sylph was commissioned on 18 August 1898 at the Norfolk Navy Yard.
 She was the third U.S. Navy ship to bear the name.

 Sylph sometime between 1919 and 1921.

 Soon after commissioning, Sylph was assigned to the Washington Navy Yard, where she served as a yacht for the President and other high officials.
 President McKinley was the first President to use her.
 In 1902, she began alternating with first Dolphin then Mayflower as the President's yacht, and she also served the Secretary and Assistant Secretary of the Navy in the same manner.
 President Theodore Roosevelt frequently cruised in Sylph to his home at Oyster Bay, New York, and President William Howard Taft used her for excursions off the New England coast during the summers of his term.

 The yacht was assigned to take President Taft's sister-in-law, Eleanor More who had been caring for Mrs. Taft after a stroke, to visit her summer cottage at Biddeford Pool off Saco Bay in Maine.
 On the evening of 30 July 1909 Sylph anchored off the mouth of the Saco River.
 Capt.
 Earnest Vinton of Saco sold tickets for a moonlight sightseeing trip to the yacht.
 On arrival at the lit yacht passengers gathered on the port side of the overloaded motor launch Item causing it to capsize.
 The commander of Sylph ordered its tender to the rescue and turned searchlights on the area.
 Three of the passengers were lost, one dying after rescue, with one body recovered two weeks later.
 A coroner's inquiry revealed that Item was designed for an engine weighing more than two tons but that engine had been replaced by one only 10% of the weight making the vessel unstable and unsafe for carrying passengers.
 No charges were filed as Vinton had complied with the only regulations in effect for life jackets.

 More often, Sylph cruised up and down the Potomac River, near Washington, D.C.
 She went on sightseeing excursions in Chesapeake Bay and to George Washington's home at Mount Vernon, Virginia, on the Potomac just below Washington.
 Among her famous passengers, the yacht numbered the King of Belgium and the Crown Prince of Sweden.

+Woodrow Wilson was the last President to use Sylph as the presidential yacht.
+After his term of office, she operated from the Washington Navy Yard for the Secretary and Assistant Secretary of the Navy and often marked pleasure cruises to Mount Vernon with patients of the Naval Hospital embarked.